mal0101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -The 0-hello_world file contains a script that prints “Hello, World”, followed by a new line to the standard output.
 -The 1-confused_smiley file contains a script that prints a condused smiley.
--The 2-hellofile file contains a script the contents of /etc/passwd file.
+-The 2-hellofile file contains a script that displays  the contents of /etc/passwd file.
+-The 3-twofiles file contains a script that displays the content of /etc/passwd and /etc/hosts.